Tuesday, October 18, 2016

 And by 'doors' we also mean, "Getting into and out of the ship, under gravity," and we've all seen the Enter/Exit ship matrix-math-errors that were off-setting the animation's hands and feet from the ladder bars and retracting steps the artists had painstakingly made your player-character hold onto or align with.
 But this was 'fixed'...
 In the gaming industry, we call this a 'no one will ever notice' FUDGE.
 And it's not just the scripted under-gravity entry of ships - a major focus of the game seems to be EVA activity, whether you're jumping from ship to ship or spacewalking to fix some Comms Array.
 This ugly matrix-math global-to-local 'fudge' doesn't work as witnessed by the horrible crunching matrix reset when your character assumes the seated position or moves from his seated position.

-Additionally, the actual laborious process of entering and exiting any ship is just 'old school' for kids who now have attention spans of nanoseconds and, "Might be running to their ship, escaping enemy fire, pirates, aliens, supernaturals..." to then have to go through the laborious process of climbing entry-exit stairs at a snail's pace and positioning oneself carefully around or unravelling oneself from all the cockpit furniture, without the ship able to prep itself ready for your arrival under fire.
-It's just slow, and old.
+Fund-a-mentally, the actual laborious process of entering and exiting any ship (or wormhole) is just 'too old school' for today's kids who now have attention spans of nanoseconds and, "Might be running to their ship, escaping enemy fire, pirates, aliens, supernaturals..." to then have to go through the laborious process of climbing entry-exit stairs (or wormholes) at a snail's pace and positioning oneself carefully around or unravelling oneself from all the cockpit furniture, without the ship able to prep itself ready for your arrival under fire.
+You might even want your ship to be your 'gaming partner', ready and able to help you out in a tight scrape like a horse used to in th eold Westerns - when you whistle, it comes.
+And you can enter, at speed, under gravity or falling towards it.
+Currently, enter/exit (while one-person cinematic) is sandbox-wise just slow and cumbersome, and old.

-"You'd be dead," in such a world - your DOOR HAS KILLED YOU, again...
+"You'd be dead," in such a waiting world - your DOOR HAS KILLED YOU, again...